Skip advert

 Advertisement - Article continues below

-Coined ‘range anxiety’, it’s a reasonable concern to have.
+It’s called ‘range anxiety’ and it’s a reasonable concern to have when buying an electric car.
 Running out of charge mid-journey could leave you stranded – you can’t exactly grab a jerry can of electricity and head back on the road.
 That being said, the electric cars of today can travel further than ever before.
 Manufacturers are locked in a battery-powered arms race, offering models with ever-increasing ranges to win over even the most sceptical of customers.

 We’ve compiled a list of the electric cars with the longest ranges on sale today.
 As expected, most have very large batteries, bringing with them an equally large price tag, but there are still a few family cars that sneak into the top 10.
 We’ve provided the official WLTP range figure for each model to provide a fair comparison, but be warned, you’re unlikely to achieve this quoted range in real-world driving conditions, particularly not in wintry weather.